Skandinaviska Enskilda Banken AB research snapshot

 Moat

-The moat is built from the Wallenberg family long-term ownership alignment (Investor AB), a 150-year brand, deep Nordic corporate relationships, Baltic banking infrastructure that is hard to replicate, stable retail deposit funding in Sweden, and regulatory licenses across multiple Nordic jurisdictions.
+The moat is built from the Wallenberg family long-term ownership alignment (Investor AB), a long brand history, deep Nordic corporate relationships, Baltic banking infrastructure that is hard to replicate, stable retail deposit funding in Sweden, and regulatory licenses across multiple Nordic jurisdictions.

 Munger risk inversion